webdevops/Neos-docker-boilerplate/README.md

 This is supposed to be used with [Dinghy](https://github.com/codekitchen/dinghy) as replacement for docker-machine to make your life much easier.
-You can also read about this in our blogpost (todo: insert link).
+You can also read about this in our [blogpost](http://blog.1drop.de/en/developing-neos-with-docker/).

 Modifications made for Neos: